First Aid Kit (band): 2018–2019: Ruins

-On May 18 2019, the duo canceled all planned 2019 summer dates due to unforeseen medical circumstances, including the Pinkpop Festival in Landgraaf, Netherlands.
-They were replaced on the bill for that event by Eurovision Song Contest 2019 winner Duncan Laurence.
+On 18 May 2019, the duo canceled all planned 2019 summer dates due to unforeseen medical circumstances.
 It was later revealed that the concerts were canceled because Klara was experiencing burnout.

 Klara wrote "Strange Beauty" after the suicide of David Berman.
-The track was published on August 22, along with their cover of "Random Rules" by Berman's band Silver Jews.
+The track was published on 22 August, along with their cover of "Random Rules" by Berman's band Silver Jews.

 On 16 October 2019, the duo received the Ulla Billquist scholarship, which is awarded each year to female artists who enrich the Swedish music scene through their artistry.

 On 11 December, First Aid Kit played three songs at the Swedish TV's charity program Musikhjälpen with Maja Francis.
 First Aid Kit had Christmas-themed shows on December 17, 18 and 19 in Stockholm with Amanda Bergman and Maja Francis.

 2020–2021: Streams, covers and collaborations during COVID-19 pandemic

-On 13 January 2020, Johanna announced that she is expecting a baby in the summer A baby girl was born on 18 June.
+On 13 January 2020, Johanna announced that she was expecting a baby in the summer, and her daughter was born on 18 June.
 On 16 January, Klara announced that she will start a country club in Stockholm with a house band.
-The first event was held on 21 February, right before the concert venues were closed due to pandemy.
+The first event was held on 21 February, right before the concert venues were closed due to the pandemic.
 During spring 2020 COVID-19 lockdowns the band streamed live concerts from Johanna's home.

 On 14 August 2020, First Aid Kit released a cover version of Willie Nelson's song "On the Road Again".
 Proceeds from the song were donated to Crew Nation, to support crew members who were forced out of work due to COVID-19 pandemic.
 On 25 September, they released two cover versions of Ted Gärdestad's "Come Give Me Love", one sung with the original Swedish lyrics, and the other with their own translation of the lyrics into English.
 In 2021 the band performed on some Swedish TV-programs.

 Suzanne single from the Who by Fire live album recorded in 2017 at the Leonard Cohen tribute concert was released in February 2021 and the full album on 26 March 2021.

 First Aid Kit appear as the Treetaur Shamans named Big Tree (voiced by Johanna) and Little Tree (voiced by Klara) in both the original English version and Swedish dub of Season 1 Episode 4 of the Netflix series Centaurworld.
 They reprised their roles in Season 2.

 First Aid Kit appear on Thomas Stenström's song "Hotel Amigo" on his album Spring Baby Spring, released on 17 September 2021; Maja Francis' song "Mama" on her album A Pink Soft Mess released on 24 September 2021; and on Thåström's single "Isbergen" released on 15 October 2021.
 The duo appear on Thåström's song "Södra Korset" as well.